 When you leave Nepal, make sure to exchange all of your Nepali rupees.
 It’s actually illegal to take Nepali rupees outside of Nepal.
 I never heard of anyone getting in trouble because of this, but it’s good to be aware of this.

-When it comes to the cheapest flights to Nepal, from my experience, Qatar Airways has the best deals.
-You can save up to 15% more if you use this link when booking your flight to Nepal.
+Looking for a cheap flight to Nepal?
+From my personal experience, Qatar Airways offers the best deals.
+Save up to 15% more by using this link when booking your flight to Nepal.

 A few things to know about Nepali culture